 Admission: Free.

-Tjolöholm Castle Christmas Market, located outside Kungsbacka, is renowned as one of the largest Christmas markets in the west of Sweden, with a tradition that dates back to 1987.
+Tjolöholm Castle is located outside Kungsbacka.
+It’s renowned as one of the largest Advent markets in the west of Sweden, with a tradition that dates back to 1987.

 When you visit, you can explore the enchanting Tudor-style castle and enjoy the festive atmosphere with over a hundred exhibitors selling arts, crafts, and food delicacies on the estate.